nitinx/ml-identify-customer-segments/Data_Dictionary.md

 The data for this project consist of two files:

-- Udacity_AZDIAS_Subset.csv: demographics data for the general population of Germany; 891211 persons (rows) x 85 features (columns)
+- Udacity_AZDIS_Subset.csv: demographics data for the general population of Germany; 891211 persons (rows) x 85 features (columns)
 - Udacity_CUSTOMERS_Subset.csv: demographics data for customers of a mail-order company; 191652 persons (rows) x 85 features (columns)